 Promoting Employment of People with Disabilities

-- *2Measures to improve conditions that are barriers for a worker with disability to exercise his or her abilities effectively.
+- *2Measures to improve conditions that are barriers for disabled workers so that they can exercise their abilities effectively

 Signatory to The Valuable 500